Holic75/Baldurs-gate-dnd-3.5/README.md

 Certain scripts for spell casting enemies were also changed to make battles more challenging.
 Also killing greater basiliscs now gives only 2800 experience points (instead of 7000).

-Note: this changes only apply if Component #13 [More powerful enemies] is installed.
+Note: this changes only apply if Component [More powerful enemies] is installed.

 ## 10. Miscellaneous

 Since giving class dependent abilities to characters on level up involves running big number of scripts the way the characters level up was slightly changed.
 Now it is generally impossible to raise character level by more than one through level-up.
 Once the character gets enough experience points for next level he kind of stops getting any more experience until he level ups (he still gains it, but it is not reflected on the character sheet), once you level up, the character will get back all missing experience points within limit of next level and so on.

-If you character suddenly receives alot of XP points (like through console) to raise for several levels the script might generally take few seconds to kick on and readjust XP points, so please wait till it runs, and level up only after, otherwise you risk not to receive certain abilities.
+If you character suddenly receives a lot of XP points (like through console) to raise for several levels the script might generally take few seconds to kick on and readjust XP points, so please wait till it runs, and level up only after, otherwise you risk not to receive certain abilities.